 Dr. Robert Marx is an attending orthopedic surgeon at the Hospital for Special Surgery in New York City and a Professor of Orthopedic Surgery at Weill Cornell Medical College.
 He specializes in surgery of the knee and shoulder, as well as other joints involved in sports injuries.
 Dr. Marx has been voted as one of the “Best Doctors in New York” by New York Magazine for multiple years.

 In an effort to improve patient outcomes, Dr. Marx has also conducted extensive clinical orthopedic research.
-He has published three books, over a dozen book chapters, and over two hundred peer-reviewed scientific publications.
+He has published four books and over two hundred peer-reviewed scientific publications.
 Dr. Marx has received numerous awards for his research and teaching.

 Education & Certification